Patricia Michaels: Visual art

 In 2019, Deb Haaland (Laguna Pueblo), New Mexico's first Native congresswoman, now Secretary of the Interior, commissioned Michaels to design a chair as part of the "A Seat at the Table" art installation at the Edward Kennedy Institute in Massachusetts.

 In 2020, Michaels took part in a project organized by Naomi Campbell, in which artists created face masks to raise money for charities.

 Awards and honors

 In 2013, Taos named Michaels the Citizen of the Year, and in 2014, the Smithsonian's National Museum of the American Indian gave her their inaugural Arts and Design Award.
 The Bill & Melinda Gates Foundation chose Michaels to deliver the keynote address of their Millennium Scholars Program in 2016.

 In 2023, Michaels received New Mexico's Governor's Award for Excellence in the Arts.
 The Museum of Indian Arts and Culture named Michaels a Living Treasure in 2024.

 Personal life

-She married painter Tony Abeyta (Navajo), whom she divorced in 2008.
+She was married to painter Tony Abeyta (Navajo), whom she divorced in 2008.
 The couple has two children: a son, Gabriel Abeyta, and a daughter, Margeaux Abeyta, both of whom are also artists.
 After living in Santa Fe for years, she moved back to Taos Pueblo in 2023, where she lives with her partner James Duran.